radicle-dev/radicle-upstream/FUNDING.md

   the wallet will plug itself to the Radicle Contracts (to be) deployed in the Ethereum Mainnet.
 This environment is not currently supported.

-#### Funding and app environments

-The Upstream can be run in production mode (no flags passed) or in development mode.
-On top of that, the app can also be run in experimental mode.

-In these different app modes, we will want to run in different Ethereum environments.

-Once this feature becomes public, the only environment option for released versions will be `Ropsten` during the validation and learning phases and `Mainnet` later on.

-In development mode, we can choose between `Local` and `Ropsten` in the Settings.
-Such option becomes available when the Funding Feature flag is enabled.

 #### Local environment